 - Completed Application or Nomination Form.

-- Letter of recommendation from a faculty advisor indicating (1) satisfactory progress toward a major or minor in a field of Political Science and (2) supporting the application.
+- Letter of recommendation from a faculty advisor indicating (1) satisfactory progress toward a major or minor in a field of Political Science and (2) support for the application.

 - A single-spaced and typed précis of a paper describing the innovation or summary of the innovative paper.
 The précis must not exceed 600 words.

 - A double-spaced, typed paper no longer than 6,000 words, not including references.

 - We are not responsible for loss or damage of submissions.
 Submission will not be returned; please retain a copy for your records.